Frequently Asked Questions

 We want everyone to feel comfortable and to be able to perform at their best during the recruitment process.
 If you need any adjustments please email firstname.lastname@example.org and we'll be happy to discuss this with you.

-For the business admin, paralegal, internal audit and tax technician apprenticeships, we’ll invite a shortlist of candidates to follow an application and screening process and those who are successful at this stage will be invited to a virtual assessment centre.
+For the business admin, paralegal, IT, assistant accountant, and tax technician apprenticeships, we’ll invite a shortlist of candidates to follow an application and screening process and those who are successful at this stage will be invited to a virtual assessment centre.

 Our solicitor apprenticeship has a slightly different selection process, which is explained on this page.